-One of the more durable types of crowns for teeth, gold crowns are sometimes recommended for those who grind their teeth.
+One of the more durable types of dental crowns for teeth, gold crowns are sometimes recommended for those who grind their teeth.
 Depending on your preferences when it comes to appearance and your dentist’s recommendations, a gold crown may be placed atop a back tooth or molar, where this type of bite strength may be most useful since molars tend to be used to chew harder foods.

 Porcelain & Metal Crown

 Crowns are sometimes made from metal with a porcelain cover, which is securely fused to the metal.
 This type of crown may be more affordable than an all-porcelain crown.
 It would likely be better used on a back tooth so the strip of metal is not as visible.